mediaexplorer74/PPSSPP-UWP/x64/README.md

 ## Download

-<a href="https://github.com/basharast/PPSSPP-UWP-ARM/raw/main/x64/PPSSPP%201.15.1.zip">Click here to download</a>
+<a href="https://github.com/basharast/PPSSPP-UWP-ARM/raw/main/x64/PPSSPP%201.15.3.zip">Click here to download</a>

 # Important

 This custom release has better performance than the offical release with higher resolutions 4K+

 # Changes

+## 1.15.3

+- Synced the latest fixes from the official repo
+- Disable screen rotation for x64 (maybe it was casing flipped menu issue)

 ## 1.15.1